 \section{I. Introduction}

 As a fundamental property of quantum mechanics, coherence demonstrates the wave nature of quantum particles by the ability of the particles to interfere when their wavelength becomes of the order of their average distance below the critical temperature \cite{ref-1}.
 In classical physics, when a particle is moved from point A to a second point B, the particle has a well-defined position and velocity at each instant of time during the cycle from A to B, and indeed this time is well-defined by the path length between the two positions and the average velocity of the traveling particle \cite{ref-2}.
-Quantum mechanically, however, the dynamics of particles are more complicated, because of uncertainty and localization of position and velocity for particles in an external confinement, thus in the setup as described above, the quantum particle may only be located at two different positions and therefore exhibit no probability to be located in the space between the two points A and B. As a consequence of quantum effects from quantization of the corresponding single-particle wave functions, if the particle tunnels from point A to point B, there remains a time interval during which it is quantum mechanically not well-defined whether the particle is located at position A or B, so that the quantum state of the particle may thus be in a coherent superposition of a state with localization in point A and a state with localization in point B, with a well-defined phase relation between these two states which allows to quantify the oscillations of the transition probability for the particle to move from point A to B, and vice versa.
-The time scale during which these two states are quantum mechanically correlated and the particle's wave function can interfere and coherently oscillate is called coherence time \cite{ref-3}.
+Quantum mechanically, however, the dynamics of particles are more complicated, because of uncertainty and localization of position and velocity for particles in external confinements, thus in the setup as described above, the quantum particle may only be mainly located at two different positions and therefore exhibit no probability to be located in the space between the two points A and B. As a consequence of quantum effects from quantization of the corresponding single-particle wave functions, if the particle tunnels from point A to point B, there remains a time interval during which it is quantum mechanically not known whether the particle is located at position A or B, so that the quantum state of the particle turns into a coherent superposition of a state with localization in point A and a state with localization in point B, with a mathematically defined phase relation between these two states which allows to quantify the oscillations of the transition probability for the particle to move from point A to B, and vice versa.
+Apart from spatial localization and coherence as described above, quantum states of non-local type (non-local order parameters) can obey phase coherence, i.e. well-defined relations of the relative or partial phases between the different quantum states.
+The time scale during which such representing states are quantum mechanically correlated and the particle's wave function can interfere and coherently oscillate is called coherence time \cite{ref-3}.